-Last but not least, Asics has launched a lighter version of the Asics Gel Nimbus called the Nimbus light.
+Last but not least, Asics has launched a lighter version of the Asics Gel Nimbus called the Nimbus Lite.

 Asics Gel Kayano 27

-The Kayano’s cushioning and solid heel counter attenuates shock nicely and offers maximum comfort and ankle support.
+The Kayano‘s cushioning and solid heel counter attenuate shock nicely and offer maximum comfort and ankle support.

-You read the full review of the Asics Gel Kayano 27
+You can read the full review of the Asics Gel Kayano 27

 Asics GT 2000 9